New Study Finds That Peeing At Night Could Indicate Other Health Issues

 That said, if you're a night pee-er, don't freak out.
 Konno says that these results do not prove a causal relationship between nocturia and hypertension, just a strong correlation.
 "The relationship between hypertension and nocturia may be influenced by various factors, including lifestyle, salt intake, ethnicity, and genetic background."

 In other words, it could be that you just have excess fluid in your body or that you should decrease your salt intake.
-But if you continue having to pee at night, it could be smart to ask your doctor to measure your blood pressure and salt intake during your next visit.
+Peeing at night could also be an indicator of insulin resistance, diabetes, or metabolic syndrome.
+So, if you continue having to pee at night, it could be smart to ask your doctor to measure your blood pressure and salt intake during your next visit.
 That way, you can get to the bottom of the issue and get a better night's sleep in the process.

 Ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.